-I was born in Tokyo, raised in Louisiana, and schooled in Vermont before landing in California 12 years ago.
-I teach English at both Sonoma State and SRJC, which is (awesomely) within biking distance of my house.
-When I'm not teaching or grading, I'm reading the Berenstain Bear books to my 3 year-old daughter, trying out a new recipe, organizing my desk drawers, or working on my warrior pose.
+I was born in Tokyo, raised in Louisiana, and schooled in Vermont before landing in California 17 years ago.
+In addition to teaching English at SRJC, I edit Made Local Magazine, freelance for local publications, and publish personal essays.
+When I'm not teaching or writing, I'm having dance parties with my two young daughters, trying out a new recipe, marching for justice and equality, or hiking, swimming, and biking on this gorgeous slice of green earth.
 My desire to see every corner of the globe has led me to 25 countries so far.
-I___ЕЅ█А_К__Ѕ█А_К____Л______ынЅ█А_К____Л____Ѕ█А_К__ve done outdoor aerobics in Bangkok, scaled the jungle to reach Machu Picchu, dined with pink pelicans in Turkey, and survived the month of July in Cuba.
+I've done outdoor aerobics in Bangkok, scaled the jungle to reach Machu Picchu, dined with pink pelicans in Turkey, and survived the month of July in Cuba.

 My writing has appeared in Creative Nonfiction's Sunday Short Reads, MacQueen's Quinterly, Little Patuxent Review, Pidgeonholes, Superstition Review, Mutha Magazine, Fractured West, Fwriction Review, Brain, Child Magazine online, Hobo Camp Review, Cobalt Review, and elsewhere, and my essay "Cuba Libre" won a silver award from Traveler's Tales.